alltimenoob/Placement-System/README.md

          ```

-2. Using Vanilla Command Line (Not Recommended)
+2. Using Vanilla Command Line (Not Recommended

+   * Install Node.js

+      ```
+      #Make Sure You have the versions correct ✔️

+      Run npm version

+      npm: '8.3.1'
+      node: '16.14.0'
+      ```